-- b) The Customer Care officer who first deals with a complaint after we receive it must classify it. - c) Where, in the course of dealing with a complaint, a Customer Care officer recognises that a complaint should be classified by reference to alternative or additional categories, they must amend the classification accordingly and make a brief note of the amendment(s) and reasons.
+- b) The customer care agent who first deals with a complaint after we receive it must classify it. - c) Where, in the course of dealing with a complaint, a customer care agent recognises that a complaint should be classified by reference to alternative or additional categories, they must amend the classification accordingly and make a brief note of the amendment(s) and reasons.

-36. Restriction on legal proceedings
+39. Restriction on legal proceedings